 Mike Mulligan and His Steam Shovel by Virginia Lee Burton

-(For a more comprehensive listing, see of our publication, Getting Ready to Write, or consult the Literature Connection of our website.)
+(For a more comprehensive listing, see our publications, Getting Ready to Write, Narrative Guides or consult the Literature Connection of our website.)

 An interesting note – in selecting picture books that fall into this category, look for titles that include the main character’s name, and/or a suggestion of a problem.
 This is also a wonderful tip for helping students make some accurate predictions about story pattern as they read or listen.
 In other words, if they predict, according to the title, that they will be hearing a character/problem/solution narrative, they will be listening for the problem to emerge, anticipating ways in which the main character will be solving the problem, and guessing at the solution or conclusion.
 In other words, not only will they will be more actively engaged in the story plot, but they’ll be asking themselves the same questions they’ll need to ask themselves when they begin to write character/problem solution stories.
 If they strive to recognize the characteristics of this genre as they read, the same internal dialogue will empower and guide them as they begin to craft character/problem/solution narratives of their own.